rnestler/rnestler.github.io-source/content/articles/2017/2017-05-14_visiting_sarajevo.rst

 already there and had no other plans, I rented a desk at the `NEST71`_ coworking space for 10€ and spent some time working on this blog post.

-In the evening there was a party at Czesieks house and I had the pleasure to meet more of the OCCRP crew and other interesting people.
+In the evening there was a party at Czesiek's house and I had the pleasure to meet more of the OCCRP crew and other interesting people.
 I enjoyed the fact, that we consisted of people from 7 different nations (Polish, French, Bosnian, Mexican, American, British and Swiss)!